SharifAmit/DilatedFCNSegmentation/README.md

 Run demo.py
 # Surgery

-Please check surgery-instructions.txt for details
+Please check surgery-instructions.txt for details.

 # Training on VOC2012 dataset

-Please check training-instructions.txt for details
+Please check training-instructions.txt for details.

 # Training on SBD dataset
-To recreate our result you have to first train on VOC2012 dataset and then SBD dataset
+To recreate our result you have to first train on VOC2012 dataset and then SBD dataset.

-1. Download the dataset from [SBD site](http://home.bharathh.info/pubs/codes/SBD/download.html)

-2. Copy it to '/home/XYZ/Desktop/DilatedFCNSegmentation/Dilated_FCN-2s_VGG16/data'

-3. Change the train.prototxt and val.protoxt data value of /voc_dir/ to /sbdd_dir/ and
-also the path to directory in split.

-4. Path for data will be '/home/XYZ/Desktop/DilatedFCNSegmentation/Dilated_FCN-2s_VGG16/data/benchmark_RELEASE/dataset'
+Read the training-sbd-instructions for details.

 # License
 The code is released under the MIT License, you can read the license file included in the repository for details.